prototypefund/iconet-Foundation-funkwhale/CONTRIBUTING.rst

     export PREVIOUS_RELEASE=3.3  # replace with the previous release number

     # ensure you have an up-to-date repo
-    git checkout develop  # use master if you're doing a hotfix release git pull
+    git checkout develop  # use stable if you're doing a hotfix release git pull

     # compile changelog